4paradigm/OpenMLDB/docs/en/integration/deploy_integration/OpenMLDB_Byzer_taxi.md

 pip install -r requirements.txt
 ```

-We will construct 'real-time data' and request OpenMLDB to compute real-time features using HTTP.
+We will construct "real-time data" and request OpenMLDB to compute real-time features using HTTP.
 The computed features will be saved as a file and then loaded into the Byzer environment.
 ```
 !python env "PYTHON_ENV=:";
 !python conf "runIn=driver";